Eghamarian/sociotherapy/_short/08_rearsightedness.md

 This is why I find it less productive to focus on future or present. <br>
 No matter how hard I try, I always see things in retrospect. <br>
-And this is why instead of a windscreen, I have a huge mirror in front of me. <br> So looking ahead, invariably shows me the past. <br><br>
+And this is why instead of a windscreen, I have a huge mirror in front of me. <br> So looking ahead, invariably shows me the past. <br>
 What is the point of looking when I can't see, right?
-At least I can see things when I look in the mirror. <br>
+At least I can see things when I look in the mirror. <br>  <br>

 This is also why I often ask others what they see ahead of me; <br> and I imagine. <br>
 Sometimes they are right, and sometime they are wrong. <br>
 When they are right, I wish I had listened to them; <br>